cander2/apix-ig/input/pagecontent/workflowoverview.md

 ### Overview

-The RECON workflow facilitates the exchange and orchestration of regulatory content, such as electronic Product Information (ePI) and Product Quality Information (PQI), between submitters (e.g., pharmaceutical companies) and regulators.
+The APIX workflow facilitates the exchange and orchestration of regulatory content, such as electronic Product Information (ePI) and Product Quality Information (PQI), between submitters (e.g., pharmaceutical companies) and regulators.
 The process leverages FHIR resources, primarily `Task`, `DocumentReference`, `Observation`, and `Provenance`, to manage submissions, processing, updates, and notifications.
 This guide outlines the workflow, sender/recipient identification, security considerations, and implementation details.

 ### Workflow Steps